 This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Lima.

-The historic centre of Lima is located only 12km from Lima Jorge Chavez International Airport (LIM) and other areas of the capital city are easily accessible for some layover sightseeing.
-Most attractions are based in one of two areas so it’s easy to create an itinerary for both short and longer layovers.
+The historic centre of Lima is located only 12km from Lima Jorge Chavez International Airport (LIM), and other areas of the capital city are easily accessible for some layover sightseeing.
+Most attractions are based in one of two areas, so creating an itinerary for short and extended layovers is easy.
 It’s a great place to do a walking tour, visit museums, sample some of the best food in South America and even see ruins within the city.
 Keep reading our Lima Airport Layover Sightseeing guide to discover more.

 Airport Overview